 Whether this combination would be of interest to your depends on if you already have a DDI suite and configuration management system with which you are happy.
 However, if you are looking for an entirely new networking toolkit, this option could work out well for you.

-If you have a multi-site network, you can centralize all of the management of your organization’s WAN into one location.
+If you have a multi-site network, you can centralize all of the management of your organization’s WAN into one location through remote monitoring.
 However, it is possible to divide up the responsibilities and system access in the dashboard to limit onsite managers’ access to just their subnets — the dashboard’s contents are fully customizable.
 It is also possible to define roles within the console to give partial access to the controls of the dashboard, enabling junior staff to safely participate and upline managers to access reporting functions.

 Pandora NMS is a Spanish product and its prices are set in Euros.
-The basic network monitoring package is available as a “Community” edition of its open source software for free.
+The basic network monitoring software package is available as a “Community” edition of its open source software for free.
 The full-feature Network Management System starts at €2,625 and the price increases with more network nodes.
 That price includes a maintenance and support package for one year.
 An Enterprise solution for large networks includes cloud-service tracking.
 That plan starts at €3,750 for the first year, with a year’s support and maintenance included.

 Some extra features are available as added extras, but are included with the Enterprise plan.
 They include remote access systems and SAP monitoring.
 If you need those, you might consider upgrading to the Corporate plan where those extra features are included in the price.
 The Corporate package is priced by negotiation.

 Zenoss Core is an open source network monitoring system that you can install for free.
-There are two paid versions of this network monitoring and analyzing software.
+There are two paid versions of this real time network monitoring and analyzing software.
 You can get an onsite version, which is called Zenoss Service Dynamics, or you can have a managed cloud-based service, called Zenoss-as-a-service.